 The service halls of the Overlook hotel are green, but the principle use of green that most strongly connects to the green window of the dead man in Gluck's Traumnovelle and Vivian's The Making of the Shining are the three below.

-Danny's first trip through the room 237 hallway.
+Danny's first trip through the room 237 hallway has a stairway doors opened.

-Danny's second scene in that hallway, in which he approaches the open door of room 237.
+Danny's second scene in that hallway, in which he approaches the open door of room 237, has the stairway doors closed, and the green light fluorescents in the windows have an emphatic, eerie presence.

 And of course there's the green bathroom of room 237.
 Though the double doors in the shots of Danny lead to a green service stairway, the stand-out green obviously also signifies the bathroom.
 One has even a sense of curious attentiveness in the green windows of the service stairway before Danny approaches room 237.